Joe-0/TYPO/docs/user_stories.md

 [Typing Statistics Tracking] WPM
 -----------------------
-As a User, I want to see my aggregate wpm so that I can have a better understanding of my typing speed.
+As a User, I want to see my average wpm over multiple runs so that I can have a better understanding of my typing speed.

  - Priority: H
  - Estimate: 5